isomerpages/imh-predict/index.md

       description: A longitudinal cohort study on depression
       button: Continue reading
       url: /study-information/
-  - infopic:
+  - announcements:
-      title: Visitor from the Netherlands
-      subtitle: Professor Brenda Penninx
+      title: Latest News
-      id: infopic
+      id: announcements
-      description: The head of the NESDA project visits the Singapore team for the PREDICT Study.
-      button: Button Text
-      alt: Image alt text
+      subtitle: Latest news in the predict
+      announcement_items:
+        - title: Professor Brenda's CPE Talk
+          date: 14 October 2024
+          announcement: Professor Brenda provided an overview of the NESDA cohort and presented findings pertaining to depression, and its associated risk factors and disease burden.
+She also gave her thoughts around how the results gathered as part of the NESDFA could be applied to the local population and practice.
+          link_text: Read more
+          link_url: /cpe-talk-by-professor-brenda-penninx/
 ---